 Tips for Choosing Elastic for Your Project

-Now that we know the different types of elastic for sewing, here are some final tips to help you choose the best elastic for your project.
+Now that we know the different elastic options available, here are some final tips to help you choose the best elastic for your project.

 Picking the Right Type

 First, consider if you will be sewing through the elastic or placing it in a casing.
 Remember, braided doesn’t do as well being sewn through.

 Then, consider the weight of the fabric.
 Knit or braided elastic is better for lighter fabrics, while woven elastic is better for heavyweight fabrics.